 Best View In London

 I was pretty lucky as I headed to the Ivy Tower Bridge just before sunset and caught the most amazing views of the Tower Bridge being lit up for the night, but I’m sure it’s pretty amazing from here any time of day, regardless of whether you sit river-facing or not as the interior of The Ivy is beautiful.
 Think part casual fine dining and part luxurious beach bar and you’ll get the vibe.
-It was packed so I didn’t take any pictures of the venue, but you can browse The Ivy Tower Bridge Gallery here.

 The Ivy has an overwhelmingly large menu that’s aesthetically beautiful but a bit much for the senses if you’re like me and can never decide what to have – or where to start looking!
 So I found myself reading through the entire menu about five times and still not knowing … and so ended up doing what I love to do: ordering a range of small plates and trying a bit of everything!